microsoft/Project-Yellowstone-Documentation/business-central/finance/finance-powerbi-kpi.md

 - [Balance (Accounts Receivable)](#balance-accounts-receivable)
 - [Original Amount (LCY)](#original-amount-lcy)

----
 ### Bucket 1 (Receivables)
 **Formula**
-The Bucket 1 (Receivables) measure  calculates the amount of outstanding receivables due, posted, or documented within the first aging bucket.
-The measure uses the value of the "Aging Bucket Period" to determine the length of each aging bucket, and then calculates the starting date for each bucket based on the current date.
+The Bucket 1 (Receivables) measure  calculates the [Amount Receivable (LCY)](#amount-receivable-lcy) due, posted, or documented within the first aging bucket.
+The measure uses the value of the `Aging Bucket Period` to determine the length of each aging bucket, and then calculates the starting date for each bucket based on the current date.

 **Data Sources**
 - Customer Ledger Entry

----
+- Detailed Customer Ledger Entry

 ### Bucket 2 (Receivables)
 **Formula**
-The Bucket 2 (Receivables) measure  calculates the amount of outstanding receivables due, posted, or documented within the second aging bucket.
-The measure uses the value of the "Aging Bucket Period" to determine the length of each aging bucket, and then calculates the starting date for each bucket based on the current date.
+The Bucket 2 (Receivables) measure  calculates the [Amount Receivable (LCY)](#amount-receivable-lcy) due, posted, or documented within the second aging bucket.
+The measure uses the value of the `Aging Bucket Period` to determine the length of each aging bucket, and then calculates the starting date for each bucket based on the current date.

 **Data Sources**
 - Customer Ledger Entry
+- Detailed Customer Ledger Entry
 - Date

----
 ### Bucket 3 (Receivables)
 **Formula**
-The Bucket 3 (Receivables) measure  calculates the amount of outstanding receivables due, posted, or documented within the third aging bucket.
-The measure uses the value of the "Aging Bucket Period" to determine the length of each aging bucket, and then calculates the starting date for each bucket based on the current date.
+The Bucket 3 (Receivables) measure  calculates the [Amount Receivable (LCY)](#amount-receivable-lcy) due, posted, or documented within the third aging bucket.
+The measure uses the value of the `Aging Bucket Period` to determine the length of each aging bucket, and then calculates the starting date for each bucket based on the current date.

 **Data Sources**
 - Customer Ledger Entry
+- Detailed Customer Ledger Entry
 - Date

----
 ### Bucket 4 (Receivables)
 **Formula**
-The Bucket 4 (Receivables) measure  calculates the amount of outstanding receivables due, posted, or documented within the fourth aging bucket.
-The measure uses the value of the "Aging Bucket Period" to determine the length of each aging bucket, and then calculates the starting date for each bucket based on the current date.
+The Bucket 4 (Receivables) measure  calculates the [Amount Receivable (LCY)](#amount-receivable-lcy) due, posted, or documented within the fourth aging bucket.
+The measure uses the value of the `Aging Bucket Period` to determine the length of each aging bucket, and then calculates the starting date for each bucket based on the current date.

 **Data Sources**
 - Customer Ledger Entry
+- Detailed Customer Ledger Entry
 - Date

----
 ### Bucket 5 (Receivables)
 **Formula**
-The Bucket 4 (Receivables) measure  calculates the amount of outstanding receivables due, posted, or documented within the fifth aging bucket.
-The measure uses the value of the "Aging Bucket Period" to determine the length of each aging bucket, and then calculates the starting date for each bucket based on the current date.
+The Bucket 4 (Receivables) measure  calculates the [Amount Receivable (LCY)](#amount-receivable-lcy) due, posted, or documented within the fifth aging bucket.
+The measure uses the value of the `Aging Bucket Period` to determine the length of each aging bucket, and then calculates the starting date for each bucket based on the current date.

 **Data Sources**
 - Customer Ledger Entry
+- Detailed Customer Ledger Entry
 - Date

----
 ### Amount Receivable (LCY)
 **Formula**
 The Amount Receivable (LCY) measure calculates the total amount of receivables in the local currency for a given period.
 The measure sums up the amount (in local currency) of the Customer Ledger Entries table to determine the total amount of receivables.

 **Data Sources**
 - Customer Ledger Entry

----
+- Detailed Customer Ledger Entry

 ### Balance (Accounts Receivable)
 **Formula**
 The Balance (Accounts Receivable) measure calculates the total balance of accounts receivable up to a specific date.
-The measure uses the Amount Receivable (LCY) measure and applies a filter to only include transactions on or before the selected date.
+The measure uses the [Amount Receivable (LCY)](#amount-receivable-lcy) measure and applies a filter to only include transactions on or before the selected date.

 **Data Sources**
 - Customer Ledger Entry
+- Detailed Customer Ledger Entry
 - Date

----
 ### Original Amount (LCY)
 **Formula**
 The Original Amount (LCY) measure calculates the total amount of original entries for customers in the local currency.
 The measure sums up the amount (in local currency) of the Customer Ledger Entries table, but only includes entries with the entry type of "Initial Entry".

 **Data Sources**
 - Customer Ledger Entry
+- Detailed Customer Ledger Entry

 ## Vendor Ledger Measures
 - [Bucket 1 (Payables)](#bucket-1-payables)